defra-design/design/design-crits.md

 # Design crits

 A design crit is a critique, or detailed analysis of something, not a criticism in order to improve designs.
-Crits could be done at any stage in the design process and are useful to help improve overall services.
+Crits can be done at any stage in the design process and are useful to help improve overall services.

 We have a [#design-crits](https://defra-digital.slack.com/archives/C01REPJH9V5) slack channel and offer design crits to anyone who is interested in having them.
 You can request a design crit via Slack or [the request form](https://forms.gle/nQrFQYzd5sdLjuBK6).